-19 Click Finish to save and apply your settings.

-NOTE: The first time protection is added for a machine, a base image (that is, a snapshot of all the data in the protected volumes) transfers to the repository indicated in your Rapid Recovery Core following the schedule you defined, unless you specified that the Core should initially pause protection.
-For information on pausing and resuming protection, see https://support.quest.com/technical-documents/rapid-recovery/6.3/user-guide/33#TOPIC-1190723.
+- 19 Click Finish to save and apply your settings. - NOTE: The first time protection is added for a machine, a base image (that is, a snapshot of all the data in the protected volumes) transfers to the repository indicated in your Rapid Recovery Core following the schedule you defined, unless you specified that the Core should initially pause protection.
+For information on pausing and resuming protection, see Pausing and resuming protection in Rapid Recovery 6.3 User Guide.